 D. Afferent arteriole, Glomerulus, Bowman’s capsule, PCT, Loop of Henle, DCT, CD

-64. Diuretic agents are used to
+64. Diuretic agents are used to treat hypertension because they:

 A. Increase blood volume